giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot.md

 social-share: true
 ---

-I recently gave a presentation at the data science sharing session at workplace about creating a chatbot with ChatGPT and streamlit, similar to [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) but enhanced with two core concepts:
+At a recent data science sharing session at Choreograph, I delivered a presentation on developing a chatbot using ChatGPT and Streamlit.
+While this project draws inspiration from [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html), it introduces two pivotal enhancements:

-1. Plotting capabilities
+1. plotting capabilities
-2. Chat with your own data
+2. Query and interact with your own data

-Over a series of two articles, I will go through the core components of these new features and describe how prompt engineering can help us visualise the data.
-I will also show how one can use their a [LangChain pandas dataframe agent](https://python.langchain.com/docs/integrations/toolkits/pandas) to query and visualise their own data, creating a complete data analytics end-to-end experience for non-technical users.
+Over a series of two articles, I will go through the core components of these new features and describe how prompt engineering can help us visualise the data in chat-bot framework.
+I will also show how one can query and visualise their own data using a [LangChain pandas dataframe agent](https://python.langchain.com/docs/integrations/toolkits/pandas), creating an end-to-end data analytics experience for technical and non-technical users.

 *Disclaimer: The proposed solution is for demostration purposes.
 It has not been fully tested and there will be cases and datasets where it breaks.
 Use it with caution and adapt it accordingly.*

-First, I created a simple chatbot, following [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) and adding some model parameters, like `Temperature`, `Maximum tokens` and `Top P`.
+First, I created a simple chatbot, following [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) and adding some model hyper-parameters, like `Temperature`, `Maximum tokens` and `Top P`, that control the model output.
 In contrast to previous work, this is a generic chatbot.
 Here is a screenshot of the landing page.

 ![landingpage](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-landpage.png)

 # The plotting feature

-In order to plot data fetched from the ChatGPT, I use a detailed prompt to let the language model know the exact instructions it needs to follow.
+In order to plot data fetched from the ChatGPT, I use a detailed prompt to instruct the language model of the actions it needs to take.
 Here is the prompt

 ```
 Generate the code <code> for plotting the previous data in plotly,